JillTempelmeyer/actum-documentation.github.io/Introduction/ach-transaction-types.md

 **Note:**  To help your clients avoid such delays, Actum recommends that you help them keep track of their exposure limits, which are available through our Exposure Limits API.
 Here, you can set up alerts for when a client is getting dangerously close to an exposure limit, so that he/she can proactively contact Actum to request a limit increase.

-There are 5 exposure limits:
+There are five exposure limits:

 *	Maximum dollar amount per transaction
 *	Maximum dollar amount per day